 14/10/17 – Induction Day 3

 Saturday morning I was all kinds of frustrated.
 I was toying around with the idea of a cesarean section.
 For Pete’s sake cut me up and take her out!
 9am my doctor is telling me of a different induction method.
-Oxytoxin by drip.
-I know all about the evil oxytoxin drip.
-It induces the worst kind of labour in the history of giving birth.
+Oxytocin by drip.
+I know all about the evil oxytocin drip.
+It induces the worst kind of labor in the history of giving birth.
 I am pretty certain its the Devil’s urine.
 The contractions are recorded as the strongest most painful and unbearable by all mothers.
-My induction was to start at 10am so I had time to google about oxytoxin and those who had a great experience with it, were on epidural.
+My induction was to start at 10am so I had time to google about oxytocin and those who had a great experience with it, were on epidural.
 10am I was wheeled to the delivery room, I asked my doctor about the pain and he said he had pain killers all set up.
 I gave him the stank eye, I would not put my money on it unless if it was epidural.
 So I held on to hubby’s hand while they put in the drip.
-A cardiotocography was tied to my belly to monitor the baby’s heart beat incase of fetal distress during labour.
+A cardiotocography was tied to my belly to monitor the baby’s heartbeat in case of fetal distress during labor.

 Oh my, 4.1 kg and not even a tear.
 Big beautiful baby with a head full of hair.
 Zuva which is Shona for ‘sun’, the light of the universe, breaker of darkness, as beautiful as dawn and breathtaking as the sunset.
 A wonderful addition, the family has burgeoned.